fxrrhxn/Farhan-Bhat/README.md

 ### Hey!
 I'm Farhan 👋🏼

-I'm a 21-year-old developer and College student based in Kashmir.
+- I'm a 21-year-old developer and College student based in Kashmir.
 I'm passionate about Web Development, Ai & ML, and everything related to Tech.

-- Connect with me on [X](https://twitter.com/fxrrhxn).

 ## 📦 Toolbox: